Averageasd/OnlineStore/src/planning/project-plan.md

 -[x] add increment and decrement buttons to modify the quantity attribute of each item.
 -[x] Once an item quantity is 0, it will be removed from cart.
 -[x] Add button to clear cart
--[ ] Add a fake payment process modal
+-[x] Add a fake payment process modal
+-[x] Create nav bar for links
+-[x] Make the website responsive on all devices.
+-[ ] Create custom hooks for all crud operations in the app